 Frying the dough

-Use a slotted spoon or a large spider to lower 10-15 pieces of dough into hot oil at a time.
-Swirl the small balls of dough until they puff up and become golden brown.
+Use a large slotted spoon or a large spider to lower 10-15 pieces of dough into hot oil at a time.
+Swirl the tiny balls until they puff up and become golden brown.
 This should take about 1½ -2 minutes.

 Fish them out with your slotted spoon or spider and transfer them to the paper-lined tray to drain.